Minkowski content and fractal Euler characteristic for conformal graph directed systems: Main Results

-\subsection{Lattice cGDS whose limit set is Minkowski measurable}
+\subsection{Lattice cGDS whose Limit Set is Minkowski Measurable}

-An example of a lattice self-conformal set which is Minkowski measurable is given in \cite[Example 2.20]{KesKom}.
+An example of a lattice self-conformal set which is Minkowski measurable is given in \cite[Ex.~2.20]{KesKom}.
 In the following, we present an example of a Minkowski measurable limit set of a lattice cGDS which cannot be obtained via a cIFS.
-This adds to the observations concerning \cite[Conjecture 4]{Dundee} that we discussed in \cref{rmk:conjLapidus}\ref{rmk:conjLapidus:Conj4}.
-To be more precise, the following example in conjunction with \cite[Corollary 2.3]{LapPom} shows the existence of fractal strings, that have a limit set of a lattice cGDS for boundary, for which the asymptotic second term of the eigenvalue counting function $N(\lambda)$ of the Laplacian (in the sense of \cite{LapPom}) is monotonic.
-This disproves \cite[Conjecture 4]{Dundee} for such sets.
+This adds to the observations concerning \cite[Conj.~4]{Dundee} that we discussed in Rem.~\ref{rmk:conjLapidus}\ref{rmk:conjLapidus:Conj4}.
+To be more precise, the following example in conjunction with \cite[Cor.~2.3]{LapPom} shows the existence of fractal strings, that have a limit set of a lattice cGDS for boundary, for which the asymptotic second term of the eigenvalue counting function $N(\lambda)$ of the Laplacian (in the sense of \cite{LapPom}) is monotonic.
+This shows that the statement of \cite[Conj.~4]{Dundee} is not valid for limit sets of cGDS in $\mathbb R$.